 There are few things you need to know about how to be successful on Mt.
 Elbrus.
-The right acclimatization, prior training and the right gear all need to be part of your preparation.
+The right acclimatization, 2 or 3 potential summit nights, prior training and the right gear all need to be part of your preparation.
 You also need the best itinerary possible: LEARN MORE on this page about our unique approach to climbing Elbrus from 15 years experience.

 Make sure you are getting in 1,000m training hikes